CDD’s software architecture advantage, part I of III

 Cloud vs. “Fake Cloud” – The Single Tenant vs. Multi-Tenant Architecture Debate in Drug Discovery

 From the desk of Sylvia Ernst, Sr. Director, Community Growth

-There is a heated debate in information technology regarding whether single tenant or multitenant applications are the way to go.
+There is a in information technology regarding whether single tenant or multitenant applications are the way to go.
 What is the “real cloud” vs. “private cloud” (or “false cloud” as Marc Benioff, CEO and founder of Salesforce.com, calls it)?